Denali: Climbing history

-In 1906, Cook launched another expedition to Denali with co-leader Herschel Parker, a Columbia University professor of electrical engineering with extensive mountaineering experience.
+In 1906, Cook initiated another expedition to Denali with co-leader Herschel Parker, a Columbia University professor of electrical engineering with extensive mountaineering experience.
 Belmore Browne, an experienced climber and five other men comprised the rest of the group.
-Cook and Parker's group spent the bulk of the summer season exploring the southern and southeastern approaches to the mountain, eventually reaching a high point on Tokositna glacier, 25 mi from the summit.
+Cook and Parker's group spent most of the summer season exploring the southern and southeastern approaches to the mountain, eventually reaching a high point on Tokositna glacier, 25 mi from the summit.
 During their explorations the party mapped out many of the tributaries and glaciers of the Susitna river along the mountain's south flank.
 As the summer ended, the team retreated to the coast and began to disperse.
-In September 1906, Cook and a single party-member, horseman Robert Barrill, struck out towards the summit again, in what Cook later described as "a last desperate attempt" in a telegram to his financial backers.
+In September 1906, Cook and a single party-member, horseman Robert Barrill, journeyed towards the summit again, in what Cook later described as "a last desperate attempt" in a telegram to his financial backers.
 Cook and Barrill spent 12 days in total on the attempt, and claimed to have reached the summit via the Ruth Glacier.

 Upon hearing Cook's claims, Parker and Browne were immediately suspicious.
 Browne later wrote that he knew Cook's claims were lies, just as "any New Yorker would know that no man could walk from the Brooklyn Bridge to Grant's Tomb [a distance of eight miles] in ten minutes."
 In May 1907, Harper's Magazine published Cook's account of the climb along with a photograph of what appeared to be Barrill standing on the summit.
-By 1909, Barrill had recanted at least part of his story about the climb, and others publicly questioned the account; however, Cook continued to assert his claim The controversy continued for decades.
+By 1909, Barrill had recanted at least part of his story about the climb, and others publicly questioned the account; however, Cook continued to assert his claim.
+The controversy continued for decades.
 In 1956, mountaineers Bradford Washburn and Walter Gonnason tried to settle the matter, with Gonnason attempting to follow Cook's purported route to the summit.
 Washburn noted inconsistencies between Cook's account of locations of glaciers and found a spot, at 5400 ft and 19 mi southeast of the summit that appeared identical to the supposed summit image.
 Gonnason was not able to complete the climb, but because he was turned back by poor weather, felt that this did not definitely disprove Cook's story.
 In 1998, historian Robert Bryce discovered an original and un-cropped version of the "fake peak" photograph of Barrill standing on the promontory.
 It showed a wider view of surrounding features, appearing to definitively discount Cook's claim.